 What we have achieved

 Since we launched Fit for the Future Network, some of the UK’s top charities and landowners have joined, including The Crown Estate, RSPB, Buckingham Palace, YHA, RNLI, Oxfam and more than 80 others.
-We have enabled more than 800 sustainability practitioners to share knowledge and experience in more than 27 events, site visits and meetings across the UK.
+We have enabled over 800 sustainability practitioners to share knowledge and experience in more than 27 events, site visits and meetings across the UK.